gamblevore/speedie/Documentation/Errors.md

         for job in list
             .FinaliseJob(job)

 Accessing messages is so common that manually creating errors all the time would be totally undoable.
 In fact this is why my error system exists.
-But its really useful especially for files or anything really.
+But still useful elsewhere, especially for files or anything really.

 Speedie's error-reporting system has a lot more features, such as: